Bonus material: Download our eCommerce SEO ebook and learn how to optimise your online store to rank higher in search engines!

 Options for daily or monthly spending limits let your money go further and give you tight control over your spending.

 If you select ‘Let me choose specific locations’, this will allow you to target users in a certain geographic location.
 This is a great tool to use if you’re trying to tap into a new market.
-We briefly discuss how to appear to other demographics in another blog.
 Advertising in specific locations, coupled with other marketing techniques (like holiday promotions) can be a great way to attract customers in a new area.

 When you’re ready, click ‘Save & go to the next step’.